CodySchrank/SwiftRequests/README.md

         println(data)
     }
 ```
-relativeUrl is the url you want to send a request to, 'data' is returned from that URL
+relativeUrl is the url you want to send a request to, 'data' is what was returned from that URL

 -